• Contact Info

 • ENVD 4979 - Honors Thesis

-Working with an advisor, students prepare, complete, and defend an honors thesis project, either written or creative.
+Working with an advisor, students prepare, complete, and defend a research-based honors thesis project, in an area of Environmental Design.
+May be repeated up to 3 total credit hours.

 • ENVD 5346 - Spec Topics: Environmental Design